aws-samples/arduino-aws-greengrass-iot/README.md

 --------

 Before using the examples from the Sketch->Examples menu, please remember to:
-1. create "things" in AWS IoT Core: (https://docs.aws.amazon.com/iot/latest/developerguide/register-device.html);
+1. Create "things" in AWS IoT Core: (https://docs.aws.amazon.com/iot/latest/developerguide/register-device.html);
-2. generate and download thing's certificate, thing's private key and AWS service certificate (if your endpoint is different from eu-central-1);
+2. Generate and download thing's certificate, thing's private key and AWS service certificate (if your endpoint is different from eu-central-1);
-3. create aws_certificates.c file with the certificates/key generate in the previous step;
+3. Create aws_certificates.c file with the certificates/key generate in the previous step;
-4. customize the Arduino sample code by definiting the parameters for your AWS IoT core Url, your "thing"  and your WiFi network:
+4. Customize the Arduino sample code by definiting the parameters for your AWS IoT Core URL, your "thing" and your WiFi network:

 ```C+
 char WIFI_SSID[]="SSID";